kedacore/keda-docs/content/docs/2.0/scalers/huawei-cloudeye.md

 **Parameter list:**

-- `namespace` is the namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
-This is required.
+- `namespace` - Namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
-- `metricName` is the name of the metric.
-This is required.
+- `metricName` - Name of the metric.
-- `dimensionName` is the dimension name of the metric.
-This is required.
+- `dimensionName` - Name of the metric dimension
-- `dimensionValue` is the dimension value of the metric.
-This is required.
+- `dimensionValue` - Value of the metric dimension.
-- `targetMetricValue` is the target value for your metric.
-This is required.
+- `targetMetricValue` - Target value for your metric.
-- `minMetricValue` is the min value for your metric.
+- `minMetricValue` - Minimum value for your metric.
 If the actual value of the metric you get from cloudeye is less than the minimum value, then the scaler is not active.
-This is required.
-- `metricCollectionTime` is the collection time of the metric.
-Equivalent to the earliest start time of the end time.
-This is not required.
-The default value is 300, unit is second.
+- `metricCollectionTime` - Collection time of the metric in seconds.
+Equivalent to the earliest start time of the end time. (default: 300)
-- `metricFilter` is the aggregation method of the metric.
-This is not required.
-The default value is average.
-Other values ​​include max, min, sum, variance.
+- `metricFilter` - Aggregation method of the metric.
+Options are `average`, `max`, `min`, `sum` and `variance`. (default: average)
-- `metricPeriod` is the granularity of the metric.
-This is not required.
-The default value is 300, unit is second.
+- `metricPeriod` - Granularity of the metric in seconds. (default: 300)

 ### Authentication Parameters